Quantco/datajudge/docs/source/examples/example_exploration.rst

   ``DataReference``
 * a ``get_factual_value`` method: this is typically a wrapper around ``retrieve`` for the first ``DataReference`` of the given ``Requirement`` / ``Constraint``
 * a ``get_target_value`` method: this is either a wrapper around ``retrieve`` for the second ``DataRefence`` in the case of a ``BetweenRequirement`` or an echoing of the ``Constraint`` s key reference value in the case of a ``WithinRequirement``

-Moreover, as is the case when using datajudge for testing purposes, these approaches rely on a sqlalchemy engine.
+Moreover, as is the case when using datajudge for testing purposes, these approaches rely on a `sqlalchemy engine <https://docs.sqlalchemy.org/en/14/core/connections.html>`_.
 The latter is the gateway to the database at hand.

 Example 1: Comparing numbers of rows
 ------------------------------------

 Assume we have two tables in the same database called ``table1`` and ``table2``.
 Now we would like to compare their numbers of rows.
-As a first step, we would like to retrieve the respective numbers of rows.
-For that matter we create a ``BetweenTableRequirement`` including both tables and add a ``NRowsEquality`` ``Constraint`` onto it.
+Naturally, we would like to retrieve the respective numbers of rows before we can compare them.
+For this purpose we create a ``BetweenTableRequirement`` referring to both tables and add a ``NRowsEquality`` ``Constraint`` onto it.

 .. code-block:: python

     import sqlalchemy as sa
-    from datajudge import BetweenRequirement, Condition
+    from datajudge import BetweenRequirement

     engine = sa.create_engine(your_connection_string)
     req = BetweenRequirement.from_tables(